How To Force A Narcissistic Breakdown (Stages of Collapse)

 • not praising them (even when they genuinely achieved an outstanding feat).

 You could try to get them isolated from their friends and relatives.
-This forced social isolation may make them feel sad at being not able to get their narcissistic supply from others.
+This forced social isolation may make them feel sad about not being able to get their narcissistic supply from others.

 Once they are alone, you may use their own methods of minimizing their self-worth and make them overly dependent on you.